bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/core/NUPA-NG_TechnicalStack.md

 Final decisions on veto revocation or maintenance rest exclusively with the VQPV-NG boards.
 This structure ensures the ecosystem remains a Human Sanctuary while preventing predatory interests from co-opting the system.

+**Defense of the Architect’s Limited Veto**

+NUPA and its adaptations exist as the only viable exit ramp from accelerating economic collapse driven by debt, AI displacement, and engineered dependency.

+Entities whose core business models have materially contributed to this trajectory — through algorithmic labor suppression, sudden lockouts that strand workers, externalization of safety risks, and profit models built on human fragility and attention addiction — are structural parasites.
+Allowing them participation would reintroduce the very poisons that necessitated the creation of this framework.

+The Limited Veto is therefore not a personal preference but a necessary architectural safeguard.
+It ensures the system remains a protected Human Sanctuary rather than another vector for dependency.
+Nations and sovereign entities adopting NUPA accept this boundary in full or not at all.
+There is no compromise on this point: the exit ramp must stay clean.

 ### IV.
 Economic and Social Justification

 The 1% fee exchanges for: